 About Karen:

 I’m Karen, a life, work and leadership coach who supports people through the challenges and transitions that shape their lives.
-After decades of experience in academia and leadership coaching, I shifted my focus to helping individuals—people from all walks of life as they navigate change, manage uncertainty, or find a clearer direction for their lives.
-I am fully qualified, having a PG Diploma in Coaching and a PhD that looked at how leaders and their teams managed change in their lives.
-I offer breadth of experience, psychological knowledge, empathy, emotional intelligence and a genuine belief in people’s ability to grow, even in difficult seasons.
+After decades of experience in the corporate world and academia, I now focus fully on one-to-one coaching, helping people from all walks of life as they navigate change, manage uncertainty and find a clearer direction for their lives.
+I am fully qualified, having a PG Diploma in Coaching and a PhD that looked at how leaders successfully managed change in their lives.
+I offer 30 years of experience, deep psychological knowledge, empathy, emotional intelligence and a genuine belief in people’s ability to grow, even in difficult seasons.

 I’ve navigated many of life’s turning points myself, and that experience informs how I work.
-I’m not here to preach or to tell you who to be—I’m here to walk alongside you while you rediscover confidence, purpose and direction.
+I’m not here to preach or to tell you what to do —I’m here to walk alongside you while you rediscover confidence, purpose and direction.
 Whether you’re dealing with workplace challenges, personal transitions or a deeper search for meaning, I offer coaching that is accessible, supportive and genuinely transformative.

 Karen Blakeley River View